Graduate Opportunities and Financial Resources

 The California Pre-Doctoral Program, jointly developed by the California State University and the University of California, seeks to increase the pool of potential California State University faculty by supporting the doctoral aspirations of economically and educationally disadvantaged students.
 This program provides students with $3,000 to explore and prepare to succeed in doctoral studies through faculty mentoring, scholarly and research opportunities, travel to visit doctoral-granting institutions, membership in professional associations, and attendance at professional conferences.

-More information about this program is available on the CSU Chancellors Office website.
+More information about this program is available on the CSU Chancellors Office website or attend our information sessions on:

 Applicants will be selected on the basis of three major criteria: the potential for success in completing a doctoral program, probable effectiveness of the student/faculty plan, and level of economic and educational disadvantage.
 Applicants work with a faculty sponsor to develop an overall plan, which will ultimately lead to enrollment in graduate school.
 The program provides an opportunity for summer internships and funds for travel and other related activities.